The Shangri-Las: Disintegration and retirement

-The group appeared on several TV shows and continued to tour the US, but in 1966, two of three releases on Red Bird failed to crack the U.S. top 50, though the group remained popular in England and Japan.
-Mary Ann Ganser left, but returned early in 1967 when Marge–the most outspoken member, sometimes considered the leader – left.
+The group appeared on several TV shows and continued to tour the US, but in 1966, two of three releases on Red Bird Records failed to crack the U.S. top 50, though the group remained popular in England and Japan.
+Mary Ann Ganser left, but returned early in 1967 when Marge – the most outspoken member, sometimes considered the leader – left.
 Red Bird Records had folded.
 The group recorded more tracks with Shadow Morton producing (some of which remain unreleased) and signed with Mercury Records.
 However, Morton had begun working with Janis Ian and Vanilla Fudge, and Mercury had little enthusiasm for the group.
 During their Mercury stint, the Shangri-Las had no further hits; in 1968, they disbanded, amid litigation.

 All the Shangri-Las withdrew from the spotlight.
 Morton said, "The Shangri-Las vacated, they vanished".
 Reportedly they were angry that they had received few royalties despite the millions of records they had sold.

 Mary Weiss moved to New York's Greenwich Village and then to San Francisco.
 Returning to Manhattan a few years later and prevented from recording because of lawsuits, she worked as a secretary while taking college classes.
 She then went into the architectural industry, working in the accounting department of a New York architectural firm.
-Weiss moved up to be the chief purchasing agent and later ran the commercial furniture dealership.
-In the late eighties, she managed a furniture store and was an interior designer.
+Weiss moved up to be the chief purchasing agent and later ran a commercial furniture dealership.
+In the late 1980s she managed a furniture store and was an interior designer.
 By 2001, she was a furniture consultant to New York businesses.

-She married in 1974, but the marriage ended in 1988; she married again several years later, and her second husband now manages her music career.
+She married in 1974, but the marriage ended in 1988; she married again several years later, and her second husband managed her music career until their divorce.
+In March 2007, Norton Records released a solo album by Mary Weiss (backed by garage rockers the Reigning Sound) titled Dangerous Game.
+She performed in the United States, Spain, and France.
+Mary Weiss died in Palm Springs, California on January 19, 2024, at age 75 of chronic obstructive pulmonary disease and is survived by her third husband.